PottuGD/frame-timer-extension/README.md

 The extension can be downloaded for Firefox from the official [Firefox Add-Ons Store](https://addons.mozilla.org/en-US/firefox/addon/frame-timer-extension/).

-For Chrome, it can be downloaded from the [Chrome Web Store guide](https://chromewebstore.google.com/detail/frame-timer/mdmhlahljnlcbigbbeadccddfbkagecf?pli=1).
+For Chrome, it can be downloaded from the [Chrome Web Store](https://chromewebstore.google.com/detail/frame-timer/mdmhlahljnlcbigbbeadccddfbkagecf?pli=1).

 ## Documentation